-- 5.7 As described in Table 1, habitat fragmentation is the division of larger habitats into smaller patches and/or due to the loss of supporting habitat (otherwise referred to as a functional linkage in relation to European Sites) as a consequence of development . - 5.8 The decline in heathland habitat and increased fragmentation has contributed to a decline in nightjar and woodlark numbers throughout the UK (i.e. Annex II species supported by Breckland SPA).
-Populations of each species are now largely confined to fragmented heathland habitat and from this, issues of: population bottlenecks, reduced reproductive success and high mortality rate, due to lack of available resources, can all contribute to a decline or, in severe cases, extinction of populations within a particular habitat patch.
-For example, Bright et al (2007) observed that nightjar, occupied patches that were significantly larger in size when compared to unoccupied patches.
+- 5.8 As described in Table 1, habitat fragmentation is the division of larger habitats into smaller patches and/or the loss of supporting habitat (otherwise referred to as a functional linkage in relation to European Sites) as a consequence of development13 14 15. - 5.9 The decline in heathland habitat and increased fragmentation has contributed to a decline in nightjar and woodlark numbers throughout the UK16 (i.e. Annex II species supported by Breckland SPA).
+Populations of each species are now largely confined to fragmented heathland habitat and from this, issues of: population bottlenecks17, reduced reproductive success18 and high mortality rate, due to lack of available resources, can all contribute to a decline or, in severe cases, extinction of populations within a particular habitat patch.
+For example, Bright et al (2007)19 observed that nightjar, occupied patches that were significantly larger in size when compared to unoccupied patches.
 They also observed a positive correlation between nightjar occupation with heathland patches that were within closer proximity (i.e. less fragmented), Figure 5 shows these findings.